 ANIM 140 - Entertainment Art Portfolio (4.0 units)

 This course will prepare digital artists to talk about and present their artwork in a professional manner.
 Students will select an area of concentration within entertainment art and prepare a portfolio project using programs such as Photoshop CC, Premier CC, ZBrush, Maya, and the Unity game engine.
 This course is an excellent opportunity for students interested in developing and presenting a body of work that will help them take the next step in their professional career.

 ANIM 133 - Character Design (4.0 units)

-This class is intended to teach the fundamentals of character design.
-Students learn the basics in character development by revising and polishing innovative designs of visually intriguing characters.
-The course helps students’ master and use gesture, construction and anatomy in their designs.
-Students learn to use digital tools to sketch, paint and build a visually compelling portfolio of characters.
+This course takes up the fundamentals of character design.
+Students learn the basics of character development by revising and polishing innovative designs of visually intriguing characters, and in so doing use and master gesture, construction, and anatomy in their designs.
+Further, students learn to use digital tools to sketch, paint, and build a visually compelling portfolio of characters.

 |Total Units for Entertainment Art - Digital Characters (Animation) COA program||36.0|

 |AP exams and courses taken outside of Rio Hondo College may fulfill general education and/or major requirements.
 Please check with a counselor.|